• Power BI comes at a lower price point than Tableau, but scaled features and additional users will increase that price.

 Tableau

-In addition to the free public product, Tableau also comes in several forms: individual, team, and embedded analytics plans, which are available on-premises, via a public cloud server, or a private cloud server.
-Tableau lets you set up your initial instance through a free trial, which gives you full access to the parts of the tool.
-From the opening dashboard, you’ll see a list of all of your available connections.
-Connect your data sources, and then you can start building a worksheet where your visualizations will live.
+You’ll see a list of all of your available connections right on Tableau’s opening dashboard.
+Connect your data sources to start building a worksheet where your visualizations will live.
 If you’ve built your visualizations in Tableau Desktop, you can share them with your team via Tableau Server or Tableau Online.

 Also read: Looker vs. Tableau: An In-Depth Data Analysis Showdown

-Power BI vs. Tableau: Integrations and key connections
+Tableau vs. Power BI: Integrations and key connections

 Power BI

-Power BI has API access and pre-built dashboards for speedy insights for some of the most-used technology out there like Salesforce, Google Analytics, email marketing, and of course Microsoft products.
+Power BI has API access and pre-built dashboards for speedy insights for some of the most-used technologies out there, including Salesforce, Google Analytics, email marketing, and Microsoft products.
 You can also connect to services within your organization or download files to build your visualizations.
-In order to connect any data to Power BI, use the “Get Data” button.
-You’ll need to go through a short authorization process in order to get fully connected.
+Use the “Get Data” button to connect any data to Power BI, but you’ll need to go through a short authorization process in order to get fully connected.

 Tableau